JL710/iced-guide/src/app_structure/README.md

 A viewable *does not* contain any application state itself.
 It is instead used in building the view from your application state.

-If you want to add state or interactions, take a look at the component pattern
+If you want to add state or interactions, take a look at the composition pattern

-### Component

-> **WARNING:**
->
-> Iced has a deprecated trait which is also called `Component`.
->
-> The component pattern is something else and we strongly recommend using the component pattern instead of the old trait.
+# Composition

-A component is a rust module, which can be used to implement an interactive part of your application.
+A composition is a rust module, which can be used to implement an interactive part of your application.

-Components can hold their own state and be interactive on their own.
+Compositions can hold their own state and be interactive on their own.